Women's outfitworksmart casualweekend

 Why it works

 Two pieces, multiple occasions.
 The block-heel ankle boot brings stable heel, versatile silhouette.
 The turtleneck sweater answers it — solo or under a blazer — the silhouette quietly communicates confidence.
-All-monochrome is high-contrast and architectural.
+Black on white is architectural and photographs beautifully; in person it can go stark.

 This is solid business or smart-occasion territory.
 Adds up to dressier-than-business-casual without crossing into formal.